uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

          The enum value of :ref:`onemkl_dft_enum_config_param` to be retrieved.

       ...
-         The corresponding value or container corresponding to the specific paramer.
+         The corresponding value or container corresponding to the specific parameter.
 Defined in :ref:`onemkl_dft_enum_config_param`.

 **Descriptor class member table:** :ref:`onemkl_dft_descriptor_member_table`